"Just Cremate me when I'm gone." - There is a right way and a wrong way

 Pre-plan Cremation or Not?

-In regard to such bold statement of wishes, whether verbal or actually pre-arranged, it is simply wrong to make such arrangements when they might cause discomfort for your survivors at the time of death.
-Since we don’t know how we are going to die, when, or where, the family may very well need some type of participation in the final decision before a body is just removed from the place of death and incinerated without ceremony.
+In regard to such a statement of wishes, whether verbal or actually pre-arranged, we urge you to consider your survivors at the time of your death.
+Since we don’t know how we are going to die, when, or where, the family may very well need some type of participation in the final decision before a body is just removed from the place of death and cremated without ceremony.
 If you only retain one truth from this writing, may it be to leave some flexibility for your family at the time of death.
-Don’t shut them out, after all, you will be dead and it is the family, not the deceased, that must deal with life after losing you.

 What you think might be the easy way now could be a bitter legacy for the family to live with at the time.
 After all, they likely will not alter your wishes, whether they are comfortable with them or not.